 Does Set Point Lead to Freezing?

-Does setting a thermostat too low directly cause an air conditioning system set in cool mode to freeze?
+Does setting a thermostat too low cause an air conditioning system set in cool mode to freeze?

 The answer is, no, at least not directly.